khinezarthwe/mmdt_web_app/README.md

 ## Introduction

 Welcome to the Myanmar Data Tech Team Web Application Project!
-This project is designed for WiT (Women in Tech) students who are beginners in web development.
 Here, we'll explain the project and how to get started.

 ## Project Page